jordipons/musicnn/FAQs.md

 * **My model is slow, even with a GPU.
 Can I do something?** Yes!
 In `./musiCNN/configuration.py` you can set a bigger batch size.
 The dafult is `BATCH_SIZE = 1`, what can be slow – but safe computationally.

 * **What are these songs you include in the repository?**
-`./audio/joram-moments_of_clarity-08-solipsism-59-88.mp3` is an electronic music song from the test set of the MagnaTagATune.
+`./audio/joram-moments_of_clarity-08-solipsism-59-88.mp3` is an electronic music song from the test set of the [MagnaTagATune](https://github.com/keunwoochoi/magnatagatune-list) dataset.
-`./audio/TRWJAZW128F42760DD_test.mp3` is an instrumental Muddy Waters audio-excerpt from the test set of the Million Song Dataset: Muddy Waters - Screamin' And Cryin' - Live In Warsaw 1976.
+`./audio/TRWJAZW128F42760DD_test.mp3` is an instrumental Muddy Waters audio-excerpt from the test set of the [Million Song Dataset](https://github.com/jongpillee/music_dataset_split/tree/master/MSD_split): Muddy Waters - Screamin' And Cryin' - Live In Warsaw 1976.

 * **Which sampling rate, window and hop size where used to compute the log-mel spectrograms?** We compute the STFT of a downsampled signal at 16kHz, with a Hanning window of length 512 (50% overlap).
 We use 96 mel-bands (computed with librosa defaults), and we apply a logarithmic compression to it (`np.log10(10000 * x + 1)`).